ianelletson/spectrum/readme.txt

 - Graph uses Dijkstra's Algorithm to compute the shortest path.
 This is used to compute hops.
+- We chose Dijkstra's Algorithm because it was interesting to implement, and effective.
+We do note that a simpler algorithm may be used.
+However Dijkstra's algorithm is a linear time algorithm.
 - test.txt is a text form of the given input in hardcoded form and in standard input form with expected results.
 You can copy and past the SI test into a new file and test standard input for yourself.